VAMM250 Digital Arts Portfolio Studio

 - develop and evaluate projects;

 - prepare a complete portfolio, including resume, cover letter, artist's statement, and samples of their creative work;

-- prepare and deliver an informative speech describing their work, using appropriate vocabulary and/or historical references [Oral Communication]; and
+- prepare and deliver an informative speech describing their work, using appropriate vocabulary and historical references [Oral Communication]; and

-- demonstrate the process of constructive self-criticism and constructive criticism of others' oral presentations.
+- demonstrate the process of constructive self-criticism and constructive criticism of others' projects and oral presentations.

 Planned Sequence of Topics and/or Learning Activities

 - collect their strongest, most developed examples of artistic and written work from completed courses within the program of study;

 - meet with the instructor and create a personal plan for improvement and development of work based on specific transfer and/or employment goals;